 Should any positions be contested, the Chair of the Nominating Committee shall form an Election Committee who will be charged with distributing voting ballots, collecting the marked ballots completed by members present, and reporting the results prior to the end of the meeting.

-An member of the BD may be removed by a majority vote of the members at any validly constituted General Meeting by holding an election for the position where at least one other member is willing to stand for election to the position and one of them wins the election.
+A member of the BD may be removed by a majority vote of the members at any validly constituted General Meeting by holding an election for the position where at least one other member is willing to stand for election to the position and one of them wins the election.

 5. Powers of the BD